 - Creative filming on basic equipment and simple video-editing techniques using free software can produce amazing results!
 See some examples in the Math Video Challenge Spotlight Videos.

 Free Tripod Provided by MATHCOUNTS

-Registered team advisors receive a flexible tripod for free as part of their mailed Producers' Kit.
+Upon request and while supplies last, registered team advisors receive a flexible tripod for free.
 This tripod is designed to be used with a smartphone and has flexible legs that can either stand on a surface or wrap around an object for angled filming.